sky107/Repository-1/Databases/README.md

 SQL vs NoSQL Databases
 ----------------------

-SQL stands fro Structured query language , as the name suggest its schema  based well structured data in form of tables to retrive data we use comands say, 'SLEECT * FROM <tablename> WHERe marks < 50' .
+SQL stands fro Structured query language , as the name suggest its schema  based well structured data in form of tables to retrive data we use comands say, 'SELECT * FROM <tablename> WHERE marks < 50' .
 So this will fetch all recordds form table where mark field is lesser than 50.
 So when we query from multiple table simuntanelously we join the commands and execute it .
 It can be expensive